-Hydrangea Pink Annabelle Invincibelle Spirit 3 Litre
+Hydrangea Pink Annabelle 20 Litre

-Pink Annabelle Invincibelle produces huge hot pink flowers rather than the white Annabelle produces
+Pink Annabelle Invincibelle produces huge hot pink flowers rather than the white Annabelle produces large plants in 10 or 20 Litre pots

-Pink Annabelle Invincibelle produces huge hot pink flowers rather than the white Annabelle produces
+Pink Annabelle Invincibelle produces huge hot pink flowers rather than the white Annabelle produces large plants in 10 or 20 Litre pots

 Planting position: Best planteed in full sun, never close to a tree.
 Tree roots are the dominant force and will deprive your hydrangea of the nutrition it needs